Liaodactylus: Paleoecology

-Liaodactylus is known from the Tiaojishan Formation, which along with the older Haifanggou Formation form the Yanliao Biota, a diverse assemblage of well-preserved Jurassic animals containing at least 40 species.
+Liaodactylus is known from the Yanliao Biota, a diverse assemblage of well-preserved Jurassic animals containing at least 40 species.
 A number of other pterosaurs have been found from the Yanliao Biota, including the rhamphorhynchids Jianchangnathus robustus and Qinglongopterus guoi; the anurognathids Dendrorhynchoides mutoudengensis and Jeholopterus ninchengensis; the darwinopteran Pterorhynchus wellnhoferi; and the wukongopterids Darwinopterus modularis, Wukongopterus lii, and possibly Archaeoistiodactylus linglongtaensis, among many others.
 Liaodactylus represents the first Yanliao filter-feeding pterosaur.
 Dinosaurs from the Yanliao Biota include the scansoriopterygids Epidendrosaurus ninchengensis, Epidexipteryx hui, and Yi qi; the paravians Anchiornis huxleyi, Pedopenna daohugouensis, and Xiaotingia zhengi.

 Non-archosaurs are also present in the Yanliao Biota.
 Mammaliaforms include Liaotherium gracile, Manchurodon simplicidens, Pseudotribos robustus, Volaticotherium antiquum, Castorocauda lutrasimilis, Docofossor brachydactylus, Arboroharamiya jenkinsi, Megaconus mammaliaformis, Xianshou linglong and X. songae, Shenshou lui, and Juramaia sinensis.
 Additionally, there are lizards, including "Yabeinosaurus" youngi; an undescribed crocodylomorph; salamanders, including Chunerpeton tianyiensis, Jeholotriton paradoxus, Liaoxitriton daohugouensis, and Pangerpeton sinensis; and fish, including Liaosteus hongi and a member of the Ptycholepidae.

 In terms of environment, the Tiaojishan Formation represents a forested woodland with conifers, cycads, and ferns.
 Plant species present include the horsetails Neocalamites carcinoides, N. narthosi, and Equisetum sp.; the tree ferns Coniopteris hymenophyloides and C. margaretae; the cycad Zamites gigas; the enigmatic gymnosperms Czekanowskia ketova, C. ridiga, and Phoenicopsis speciosa; the ginkgo Sphenobaiera kazachstanica; the cypress Protaxodioxylon jianchangense; and the indeterminate conifer Xenoxylon peidense.
 Collectively, they indicate a cool, temperate, wet, and seasonal climate with a mean temperature below 15 °C. This is consistent with a trend of global cooling around this time, but contrasts with the warm, dry climate of the earlier Haifanggou.